manojm2005/automated-workplace-safety-surveillance/README.md

-# Automated Workplace Safety Surveillance (AWSS)
+# Automated Workplace Safety Surveillance

-An advanced AI-powered **Automated Workplace Safety Surveillance (AWSS)** system that detects the absence of Personal Protective Equipment (PPE) in real-time and issues voice alerts.
+An advanced AI-powered **Automated Workplace Safety Surveillance ** system that detects the absence of Personal Protective Equipment (PPE) in real-time and issues voice alerts.
 This project enhances workplace safety by reducing human error and ensuring compliance with safety protocols.

 ## 📊 Key Features